FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 mkdir run

-Because the built container is set to run using the WANTED_UID and WANTED_GID, all the files in the created directories will be accessible without the need for a sudo.
-Please see the GitHub for up to date details:
+Because the built container is set to run using the WANTED_UID and WANTED_GID, all the files in the created directories will be accessible without needing a sudo.
+Please see the GitHub for up-to-date details:

 Among the folders that will be created within run are HF, ComfyUI, venv